Medical Marijuana and Marijuana Drug Crime Attorney, Santa Rosa

 Much like “giving it away”, the sale and transportation for the sale of marijuana is a misdemeanor if the amount involved is less than 28.5 grams, and is punishable by a maximum fine of $100.

 If you’ve been arrested in Santa Rosa or any part of Sonoma County for the sale of marijuana, have a Santa Rosa marijuana lawyer on your side who will aggressively fight the charges.
 Our attorneys are experienced advocates for those accused of marijuana crimes.
-Call our office today at (707) 528-1100 to set up a free legal consultation to discuss your charges.
+Call our office today at (707) 528-1100 to set up a confidential legal consultation to discuss your charges.

 MARIJUANA DUI INFORMATION

 It is unlawful to drive while under the influence of marijuana (or alcohol or any other drug) by Vehicle Code 23152.
 “Under the influence” is not specifically defined in the statute, but is interpreted to imply some degree of impairment.
 Therefore the mere fact of having taken a toke of marijuana does not necessarily mean one is driving under the influence.
 When faced with a Marijuana DUI charge in Sonoma County, it is important to keep this in mind and work with an experienced Santa Rosa Marijuana Crimes Lawyer who has deep knowledge of the specific laws and protocol regarding both DUI and Marijuana charges in California.